zaidajani/c-code-gives-donut/README.md

 # c-code-gives-donut

-A donut shaped C program which gives donuts.
+A donut shaped C program which gives donuts (Made by someone else).

 ## Enjoy your powerful program.